DatNg-dn20aap/FarmCast-A-Weather-System-App-with-Integrated-LLM/README.md

-Weather App for Agruculture Porpose with Intergrated LLM
+Weather App for Agruculture Porpose with Intergrated LLM (FarmCast)

 -- This is a Project For University End of Year--